Skip to main content

 Three regulatory threads converged.
 First, the transfer-mechanism treadmill: the CJEU invalidated Privacy Shield in the 2020 Schrems II judgment, and its successor, the EU-US Data Privacy Framework, survived its first court challenge in 2025 but remains contested.
 Legal teams have stopped betting on mechanisms that can vanish with one ruling.
 Keeping data in the EU is the answer that never needs renegotiating.

-Second, the EU AI Act: the June 2026 Digital Omnibus deferred the high-risk deployer obligations of Article 26, including logging and human oversight, to December 2027 for Annex III systems and August 2028 for regulated products, while the transparency duties of Article 50 still apply from August 2026.
+Second, the EU AI Act: the AI Omnibus that entered into force on 27 July 2026 deferred the high-risk deployer obligations of Article 26, including logging and human oversight, to December 2027 for Annex III systems and August 2028 for regulated products, while the transparency duties of Article 50 still apply from August 2026.
 The dates moved; the duties did not, and they are far easier to evidence when execution logs sit in the EU under a DPA with an EU entity.
 Read the EU AI Act compliance guide for AI agents for the full obligation-by-obligation breakdown, or see how Connic maps its features to the Act.

 Third, sector rules: DORA has applied to EU financial entities since January 2025 and requires a register of ICT third-party providers along with documented exit strategies.
 An agent platform whose data can only live in the US is a harder line item in that register than one hosted in the EU.